Trollope91/Milestone-Project-three/readme.md

 ## Structure of the website

-Soulmate comprises of a login screen and a Registration page that leads to a dashboards containing multiple features such as a settings page that allows the user to alter their personal details as well as a favourites page that contains the liked individuals from the datatbase.
+Soulmate comprises of a login screen and a Registration page that leads to a dashboards containing multiple features such as a settings page that allows the user to alter their personal details as well as a favourites page that contains the liked individuals from the database.

 ## Wireframes

-I used the balsamiq programme to create the initial wireframes.
+I used balsamiq to create the initial wireframes.

 ### Login Wireframes